daroczig/CEU-R-intro/README.md

 16. Apply k-means or hierarchical clustering on the dataset to split the observations into 3 groups

 Bonus exercise: train a reasonable k-NN or other ML model classifying cars as American VS other origin (target for AUC > 0.95)

+### Feb 3 (140 min): Dynamic Reports and Reproducible Research

+For a formal introduction, see my [tutorial slides presented at useR!
+2015](https://github.com/daroczig/user2015-markdown-tutorial) or for a quick intro: [7.Rmd](https://github.com/daroczig/CEU-R-lab/blob/master/7.Rmd)